llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ``<module-name>``, the last ``-fmodule-file=<module-name>=`` overrides the previous ``-fmodule-file=<module-name>=`` option.

-``-fprebuilt-module-path`` is more convenient while ``-fmodule-file`` is faster because it saves time for file lookup.

 Remember that module units still have an object counterpart to the BMI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is easy to forget to compile BMIs at first because module interfaces seem
+While module interfaces resemble traditional header files, they still require
-like header files.
-However, this is not the case.
-Module units are translation
-units.
-They need to be compiled to object files and those object files need to
+compilation.
+Module units are translation units, and need to be compiled to
-be linked together, as the examples have shown.
+object files, which then need to be linked together as the following examples
+show.

 For example, the traditional compilation processes for headers are like: